Struggling to Hire Quota Hitting Reps?

 Why High-Performing Reps Have More Than Just Skills

-I had a lot of hope on Christmas morning when I was a kid.
+I had a lot of hope on Christmas morning as a kid.

 I’d wake up extra early with my brother and wait for what felt like hours for my parents to get their coffee and get moving.
 And then we’d finally open the presents.
-I’d enjoy the rush of excitement, and then when it was all over, I’d feel disappointed.
+I’d enjoy the rush of excitement, and then I’d feel disappointed when it was all over.

 No doubt, the hiring experience can also be disappointing.